-In practicaly all cases it is necessary to obtain Bluetooth SIG certification including a declaration of the product.
+In practically all cases it is necessary to obtain Bluetooth SIG certification including a declaration of the product.
 The reasons are two:

 In 2014, the Bluetooth SIG changed the rules which previously allowed manufacturers using a certified module to avoid paying the declaration fee.
 Starting with the changes, even if using a previously BT SIG certified design such as the AGX-832, it is necessary to declare the product to obtain a QDID.